 We often talk about travelling responsibly.
 Today, we’d like to highlight what we mean when we talk about “responsible travel”.
-Whatever your reason is for travelling to a new country, there are things you can do to make your visit a more responsible one.
-Apart from explaining exactly what responsible travel is, we’ve throw in some tips and tricks for you to try so you can become a great responsible traveller.
+Whatever your reason for travelling to a new country is, there are things you can do to make your visit more responsible.
+Apart from explaining exactly what responsible travel is, we’ve thrown in some tips and tricks to try so you can become a great responsible traveller.

 As opposed to just travelling without a care in the world, responsible travellers consider the impacts of their actions and focus on trying to make choices with positive ripple effects.
 Those who travel responsibly are simply more socially, culturally and environmentally aware.
 And there are some simple ways to do this.

 It’s actually quite easy to become a responsible traveller.
 For example, negotiating a fair price for an item at a local shop will help!
 Why?
 Well, you’re considering the local culture and economy.
 These considerate actions will have a small but meaningful and beneficial effect on local communities.
 It is not only the means by which you choose to travel and the activities you participate in, but also your small, daily actions that can have a meaningful impact, for good or ill!

 Travelling can have a negative impact on the world, especially if you stay in giant hotels or eat at chain restaurants, get the hotels to replace your towels every day, or leave the lights or air conditioning on in your room.
 Being a conscious traveller and travelling responsibly matters.
 By being a responsible traveller, you can help preserve local communities and cultures, contribute to local economies, and help preserve the environment and wildlife too.

 10 Tips on How to be a Responsible Traveller